tjcarney89/swift-segues-readme-ios-0217/README.md

 > If it's a good idea, go ahead and do it.
 It's much easier to apologize than it is to get permission. ~[Grace Hopper](https://en.wikipedia.org/wiki/Grace_Hopper)

+## Overview

+In this lesson, we'll cover segues and how they allow the user to move between views in an application.

 ## Learning Objectives

-* Understand the concepts of scenes within a storyboard
-* Understand that scenes represent individual view controllers
+* Explain how scenes represent individual view controllers
-* Understand how segues are used to transition between scenes
+* Use segues to transition between scenes
 * Pass data from one view controller to another

 ## Segways and Segues